 Whether you fry in oil or clarified butter is a matter of personal taste.
 Clarified Butter (Butterschmalz) may not be easily available in the UK and US.
 You can use ghee instead but it has a nuttier taste.
 I like clarified butter as gives the meat a sweet buttery taste.
 Regular butter is not suitable for frying as it burns at high heat.
 A tip for those of you who cannot get hold of clarified butter but want the taste: Add 1 tablespoon of butter to your oil.
 It will give it a buttery flavour.

-Add lemon peel to goulash.
+Add lemon zest to goulash.

-The addition of lemon peel gives the goulash stew a nice fresh kick.
+The addition of lemon zest gives the goulash stew a nice fresh kick.
 It adds a fruity flavour.
 Compared to lemon juice, lemon peel maintains its flavour when cooked.
 At first, the taste is subtle, but the longer you chew the more pronounced it gets.
 Make sure to use an unwaxed lemon, where the peel is suitable for eating.

 What to serve with goulash?